ValdyFox/Snify/README.md

 ## Installation

-To use APKDeepLens, make sure you have Python 3.10 (recommended) or higher installed, along with Java or OpenJDK.
+To use Snify, make sure you have Python 3.10 (recommended) or higher installed, along with Java or OpenJDK.
 Once those are set up, you can install APKDeepLens by running the following command:
 ### For Linux
 ```
 git clone https://github.com/d78ui98/APKDeepLens.git